 - □ Error reporting: Some error and warning messages are not as clear as they could be.
-Some of the issues to be aware of are: - Reported line numbers do not match source code lines when standard library functions are being used - □ In some cases, errors are not reported in the order they appear in the program - □ Errors are not reported when constants are out of range for untyped constants. - □ Side-effects in conditional expressions ('?:') and logical expressions ('&&' and '||') are always evaluated, regardless of the condition, and currently warnings are not always issued.
+Some of the issues to be aware of are: - Reported line numbers do not match source code lines when standard library functions are being used - □ In some cases, errors are not reported in the order they appear in the program - Errors are not reported when constants are out of range for untyped constants. - □ Side-effects in conditional expressions ('?:') and logical expressions ('&&' and '||') are always evaluated, regardless of the condition, and currently warnings are not always issued.
 Hence developers need to watch out for this case. - Only one return statement is allowed per function.
 There is an error issued if there is any unreachable code.
-Return statements in if/for blocks are not supported. - □ All matrices are assumed to be row-major.
-Currently, column-major matrices are not supported. - □ At most one binding semantic per uniform variable is supported by the compiler.
+Return statements in if/for blocks are not supported. - □ At most one binding semantic per uniform variable is supported by the compiler.
 Multiple profile-specific binding semantics per uniform variable are not supported. - Only loops with single induction variables are unrolled.
 Loops that require more than 1 induction variable will fail to compile. - □ Local variable arrays which are written to in one block of code, and then read via a non-constant index in a different block will cause the compiler to crash.
 Current hardware does not support this feature, but the compiler should not crash. - □ Invalid Cg programs can, at times, generate invalid code, instead of a compiler error.